Yemen: Deadly blast as new government arrives at Aden airport | DW | 30.12.2020

 It is not known who was responsible for Wednesday's attack, or what the cause of the explosion was.

-But Yemeni Information Minister Moammar Al-Eryani took to Twitter to blame the Houthis.
+But Yemeni Information Minister Moammar Al-Eryani took to Twitter to blame the Houthi rebels.

 -